nzaman7878/javascript-interview-exercises/README.md

 10 - Change the text of a paragraph on a webpage using Javascript .

 11 - Create a button dynamically and ad it to the webpage

+12 - Add a click event listener to a button that displays on alert when clicked.